Correlation between particle spectra and elliptic flow

 Event-shape engineering (ESE)~\cite{Schukraft:2012ah} is an intuitive way of studying the correlation of observables with elliptic flow.
 The idea is to classify events, in a given centrality window, according to the value of a quantity $q_2$, defined from the directions of outgoing particles, which is on average larger for events with larger $v_2$.
 One then studies how various observables depend on $q_2$.
 This technique has mostly been used in relation with the search for the chiral magnetic effect~\cite{Voloshin:2010ut,ALICE:2017sss,CMS:2017lrw}, but has been also applied to other observables, such as elliptic flow of charmed mesons~\cite{ALICE:2020iug} and jet quenching~\cite{ALICE:2023dei}.

-The first application of the ESE technique by the ALICE Collaboration, a decade ago, was to hadron spectra~\cite{ALICE:2015lib}.
+The first application of the ESE technique by the ALICE Collaboration was to hadron spectra~\cite{ALICE:2015lib}.
 They measured their relative change from small-$q_2$ to large-$q_2$ Pb+Pb collision events.
-This amounts to studying the correlation of spectra with elliptic flow, as measured by $v_{02}(p_T)$ defined in Sec.~\ref{s:definitions}.
-There is no direct quantitative relation between ESE results and $v_{02}(p_T)$ for two reasons: First, ESE is essentially a qualitative technique.
-One observes in which direction a given observable changes as $v_2$ increases, but one does not extract any {\it quantitative\/} measure of the correlation of that particular observable with $v_2$.
-A second difference is that we define $v_{02}(p_T)$ using the {\it fraction\/} of particles $n(p_T)$ in the $p_T$ bin, as opposed to the {\it number\/} of particles $N(p_T)$.
+This amounts to studying the correlation of spectra with elliptic flow, so that this ten-year-old analysis pioneered the study of $v_{02}(p_T)$.
+However, the ESE results cannot be directly compared with $v_{02}(p_T)$ as defined in Sec.~\ref{s:definitions} for two reasons: First, the dependence of a given observable on $q_2$ is proportional to the correlation of that observable with $v_2$, but the proportionality constant depends on the detector.
+Second, we define $v_{02}(p_T)$ using the {\it fraction\/} of particles $n(p_T)$ in the $p_T$ bin, as opposed to the {\it number\/} of particles $N(p_T)$.